Neck Injury Lawyers in Kansas

 - Herniated discs – A herniated disc occurs when the soft, rubbery disc that cushions the vertebrae of the neck leaks or bulges out.

-- Cervical fractures – A broken neck is one of the most serious types of neck injuries.
-Cervical fractures can put pressure on the spinal cord, leading to paralysis below the neck.
+- Cervical fractures – A broken neck is one of the most severe neck injuries.
+Cervical fractures can pressure the spinal cord, leading to paralysis below the neck.

 How To Treat a Neck Injury

 If your neck injury is severe or doesn’t improve with rest and OTC treatment, it’s best to seek professional medical attention.
 Depending on your injury, your doctor may recommend one or more of the following types of treatment: